murchie85/GCP-Associate-Cloud-Engineer/README.md

 **TIPS**

 - Always plan something through before building it out - do a high level flow on paper.
+- Read and learn different roles and permission types.

 ### Google Job Role Description for ACE